This post was inspired & sponsored by Princess Cruises. All opinions expressed are my own.

-If you follow me on Instagram then you already know Princess Cruises recently invited me on a 10-day Panama Canal Cruise aboard the Coral Princess.
+If you follow me on Instagram then you already know Princess Cruises recently invited me to travel the Caribbean on a 10-day Panama Canal Cruise aboard the Coral Princess.
 It was an incredible experience, one that I will never forget.
 Cruising really is one of the best ways to enjoy bits and pieces of other countries.

 This was my first time cruising with Princess, but my third cruise in total.
 It was this cruise that converted me to a cruise fan and I will never choose another cruise line to sail with.
 The Coral Princess was spacious and surprisingly quiet.
 The staff was delightful and the overall experience was top notch.

 As an introvert, the thought of going on a cruise can be exhausting.
 And you may have the preconceived notion that the cruise ship is loud and overcrowded, but this is not the case.
 You are lucky to run into two, maybe three, people while navigating the halls and the inside lounges are almost vacant during the day.

 Also, if you choose Anytime Dining, you can dine at any time between dinner hours and may choose to eat only with your own group so you won’t have to sit with strangers.
 There’s also the option of dining at the specialty restaurants the ship has to offer, like Sabatini’s or Bayou Café & Steakhouse.

 For a more relaxed dining option, you choose from the Horizon Court, Princess Pizzeria, or the Bar & Grill.
 These are great because you can sit in any of the public areas while you enjoy your meal or take your plate back to your room.